FORTY YEARS OF AQUALUNG: AN INTERVIEW WITH JETHRO TULL’S MARTIN BARRE |

 Jeb: Last one: I guess I will have to wait for the day to see you and Ian do a flute battle on stage because you will not be in the same band.
 Martin: I’ve started to play the flute again.
 I don’t play enough to be a good flute player but I did play the flute even before I met Ian.

 My band that will do the Tull music includes an incredible flute player.
 He’s an absolute virtuoso in the Irish style of flute playing.
 I think people will really enjoy it.
 As far as the music of Jethro Tull goes, I can play that.
 I think I will be able to get away with it.
 It’s not a token gesture and it’s relevant because I have played flute on stage and I’ve played flute on albums.
 It is not a cheesy thing of someone doing something they shouldn’t be doing.
 I know that it will work.
+CLASSICROCKREVISITED.COM

 www.jethrotull.com